MD simulation from scratch

 Exercise 7 - Bonus

-What ensemble does the code in the ToyMD program sample in?
-Which of the quantities linear momentum \(p\) and angular momentum \(L\) are conserved when running with and without periodic boundary conditions?
+What ensemble does the code in the ToyMD program sample in and what indicates it to you?
+Which of the quantities linear momentum \(p\) and angular momentum \(L\) are conserved when running with periodic boundary conditions?

 Once your code is ready, running it will produce some output files.
 In particular, traj.pdb will contain the trajectory of your toy system.